grz0zrg/fsynth/documentation/mk/docs/tools.md

 DSMART

-- Distribute the data equally over all the audio servers, not in a linear fashion
+- Distribute the data equally over all the audio servers
-- The algorithm is rather unoptimized but may provide the best performances/distribution quality out of the three methods available
+- Provide the best performances/distribution quality out of the three methods available
+- Will also distribute different channels data to different instances

 ## SuperCollider